List of Ligatures: Guide For Typographers

 So, it is important to continue to use these fun little bits of writing history if you like the way they look and if your style guide allows it.

-Some most widely used ligatures include the letter f paired with the most common located close letters “fi,” “ff,” and “fl.”
+A most widely used list of ligatures includes the letter f paired with the most commonly located close letters “fi,” “ff,” and “fl.”

 Hence, several ligatures pair the letters with f, and Fi is an especially notable example.

-In certain typefaces, the “I” title merges with the hood of the “f” when put in a word next to each other and is fused into a single symbol with the headline absorbed into the f.
+In certain typefaces, the “I” title merges with the hood of the “f” when put in a word next to each other.

-The ampersand (&) also is widely used nowadays.
+People also use the ampersand (&) widely nowadays.

 As the ampersand is no more known as a ligature by everyone.

-Although ampersand is more often used in brand logos or conserve room on coverings of books, it is unacceptable in normal text.
+Although people use the ampersand more frequently in brand logos or to conserve room on the coverings of books, it is unacceptable in normal text.

-Certain ligatures are far less widespread than some others, while these are unknown.
+Certain ligatures are far less widespread than others, while these are unknown.

 For example, the “i-j” ligature appears like a “y” with two dots over it, but the “s-t” combination doesn’t seem to save any room.

-The “a-e” and “o-e” without any of the rest of the word are just too identical to find out.
+The “a-e” and “o-e” without any of the rest of the words are just too identical to find out.